Wallago attu: Cultural references

 According to Malaysian folklore, the descendant of a person called Tok Kaduk cannot eat and touch the fish because the legend says that a long time ago, Tok Kaduk caught this tapah.
 When he cut open its stomach, there was gold inside the fish so Tok Kaduk took the gold, stitched up the fish, and released it back into the river.
 From that time, if the descendant came in touch with the fish, their skin would become red and itchy until they went to Kg Tua, Lambor Kanan near Bota in Perak Tengah District of Perak, Malaysia to find the medicine.
 The medicine is the remaining gold from the fish, which has been kept to make the cure for the disease.
 Some say that the gold needs to be soaked in water and consumed by the patient as well as washing the areas that itch.
-Other stories have told that the sareng will devour the carcass of humans that have been buried in the water, and it will take the human's soul to the gods.
+Other stories have told that fish will devour the carcass of humans that have been buried in the water, and it will take the human's soul to the gods.

 The Malaysian town of Tapah and different tropical storms named Tapah have been named after this fish (or the identically named Wallagonia leerii).